lucerne fodder for silage

 Lucerne Fodder Care and Harvest

 Pests that usually attack young lucerne are aphids and caterpillars.
-You should also watch out for root and stemphylium leaf spot attacks.
+You should also watch out for root rot and stemphylium leaf spot attacks.
 Applying manure is very important to maintain soil fertility, thus increasing crop yields.

 After going through the seeding and care period, lucerne will soon grow and enter the harvest season.
 But you should not immediately let the livestock graze in the first harvest, because this will prevent you from getting good lucerne growth in the following period.

-It’s best to wait until the lucerne fodder has flowered and the roots are better developed.
+It is best to wait until the lucerne fodder has flowered and the roots are better developed.
 Under these conditions, lucerne has a high protein content.
 On the other hand, grass recovery after being eaten by livestock, or cut to make silage, will be faster with strong stands.

 How to Serve Lucerne Fodder to Avoid Bloating